 For a listing of equipment in other libraries, visit Equipment You Can Borrow.

 If you would like the library to scan one article from a print journal or one chapter from a print book available in McMaster libraries, use our scan and send service.

 Eligible titles will have a button in the full Catalogue record.
-Currently registered McMaster faculty, staff and students can select this button and complete the resulting form to request a scan from the library at no charge.
+Current McMaster students, faculty and staff can select this button and complete the resulting form to request a scan from the library at no charge.
 A link to the scanned PDF will be emailed to you within 24-48 hours during weekdays.

 For full details, visit Request a Journal or Chapter Scan.

 In the late 1960s, when the plans for the Arts III building were being finalized, it was decided that the new home for the Faculties of Anthropology, Business, Economics, Political Science and Sociology would also include a study space for the students in those Faculties.

 In 1971 when the newly dubbed Kenneth Taylor Hall opened to the campus community its new study hall featured seating for about 90 students as well as a caged area that housed reserve material for courses offered by the various Faculties.
 Materials would be accessible only for a few hours a day, courtesy of a temporarily transplanted staff member from Mills Memorial Library.

 This new space was named after Harold Innis, famed economist, communication theorist and McMaster alumnus.
 The Innis Room was quickly embraced by students from the moment it opened its doors.

 The heaviest users of the Innis Room were from the Faculty of Business.
 To compete with business programs at other universities, McMaster pursued accreditation.
 One of the requirements for this level of certification was to have a dedicated business library.

 In the fall of 1973, after much deliberation and negotiation with the adjoining Faculties, it was decided that the Innis Room would become known as a business library.
 A full-time librarian was hired and plans for the transition began to take shape.